 Colorado is following CDC’s recommendations for schools.
 This guide is designed to help schools operationalize and clarify CDC’s recommendations.

-Colorado has made tremendous strides in decreasing transmission and deaths from COVID-19, including reaching a 70% vaccination rate among adults 18 and older statewide.
-In addition, Governor Polis ended the disaster emergency, signalling our transition as a state from crisis to recovery.
-Yet unvaccinated Coloradans remain vulnerable to new variants, especially the Delta variant, which is far more contagious than previous variants and has more severe health outcomes for younger people.
+Colorado has made tremendous strides in decreasing transmission and deaths from COVID-19, including reaching more than a 70% vaccination rate among adults 18 and older statewide.
+In addition, Governor Polis ended the disaster emergency, signaling our transition as a state from crisis to recovery.
+Yet unvaccinated Coloradans remain vulnerable to new variants, especially the Delta variant, which is far more contagious than previous variants and may have more severe health outcomes for younger people.

 Because many students have yet to be vaccinated and students under 12 are not yet eligible, we must continue to remain vigilant, take important mitigation steps that can reduce transmission of COVID-19, and address outbreaks in a safe and thoughtful manner.
 Colorado Department of Public Health and Environment (CDPHE) will adopt and elaborate upon CDC school guidance, which was released on July 9, 2021.
+This includes an updated August 4, 2021, recommendation for universal indoor masking in schools regardless of vaccination status at all levels of community transmission.
 CDPHE is providing this practical guide for schools, parents, and students on how to operationalize CDC guidance in our education settings.

 This guide to operationalizing CDC guidance is aimed at disease control and minimizing the risk of exposure in education settings.
 But, we know students’ wellness extends well beyond just disease control.
 Schools, educators, parents, and students must balance all of the needs of our students in order to achieve wellness and create a productive learning environment.
 With this in mind, the state has let all statewide school-based health orders and mandates expire and instead has adopted a guidance model designed to empower local public health and local leaders to protect their communities using the mitigation strategies most appropriate to local conditions.
 The guidance provides practical tools to assess the risks of COVID-19 and minimize those risks.
 The guidance does not constitute statewide requirements, but instead outlines evidence-based best practices for local governments and schools to implement together to manage the next stage of the pandemic.